Vetting Guide

 2) Experience & Caseload

-• C. 5+ years of clinical work with a predominantly trauma caseload, including CPTSD, dissociative, and developmental trauma presentations.
+C. 10+ years of clinical work with a predominantly trauma-focused caseload, including complex trauma presentations (PTSD, dissociative, attachment, and developmental trauma) or accreditation in two modalities.

-• C. Engages in or provides trauma-specialist supervision, consultation, or teaching; contributes to the trauma community.
+C. Engages in or provides advanced trauma-specialist supervision, consultation, or teaching; actively contributes to the trauma community.

 A: Trauma-Informed